 The US Citi ThankYou program has just added a useful new transfer partner.
 Citi ThankYou points can now be converted into LifeMiles at a 1:1 ratio.
 The Citi ThankYou transfer page has already been updated to reflect this.
 Of the “big three” transferrable points currencies, Citi ThankYou is the first to partner with LifeMiles, and this is a great development.

-Citi ThankYou points are accrued on cards like the Citi Premier℠ Card, which offers a great earnings structure — you can earn 3x points on travel and gas, 2x points on dining and entertainment, and 1x points on other purchases.
+Citi ThankYou points are accrued on cards like the Citi Premier® Card (review), which offers a great earnings structure — you can earn 3x points on gas stations, dining, supermarkets, airfare and hotel, and 1x points on other purchases.

 As many of you may be aware, LifeMiles is known for frequently having bonuses on purchased miles, and they can often be acquired for as little as 1.375 cents each.
 So it’s fantastic to be able to top off those accounts with Citi ThankYou points as well.